 Jury service is an obligation of all qualified citizens of Hamilton County.
 The opportunity for service shall not be denied to any person on the basis of race, national origin, gender, age, religious beliefs, income, occupation, disability (except where there is a language barrier), or any other discriminating factor.
-All reasonable efforts shall be made to accommodate prospective jurors who have special needs.
+All reasonable efforts shall be made to accommodate prospective juror who have special needs.

-II.
-Jury Source List
+(B) Jury Source List

-- (a) The jury source list shall be obtained from the Board of Elections' list of registered voters.
-This list is considered sufficiently representative and inclusive of the adult population of Hamilton County. - (b) The Jury Commissioners appointed by the Court, pursuant to Revised Code Section 2313.01, on or before the first day of October of each year, shall select such numbers of electors, residents of the county, as the Court may order, whose names shall be placed in the jury wheel for the succeeding court year. - (c) The Court shall annually review this process to determine possible need for improved representativeness and inclusiveness .
+- (1) The jury source list shall be obtained from the Board of Elections' list of registered voters.
+The list is considered sufficiently representative and inclusive of the adult population of Hamilton County. - (2) The Jury Commissioners appointed by the Court, pursuant to Revised Code Section 2313.01 on or before the first fifteenth day of October December of each year, shall select such numbers of electors, residents of the county, as the Court may order, whose names shall be placed in the jury wheel electronic processing system for the succeeding court year. - (3) The Court shall annually review this process to determine possible need for improved representativeness and inclusiveness.

-III.
-Random Selection Procedures
+(C) Random Selection Procedures

-- (a) The Jury Commissioners shall estimate the approximate number of jurors needed for the following jury year.
+- (1) The Jury Commissioners shall estimate the approximate number of jurors needed for the following jury year.
 The estimated number of jurors needed shall be divided into the number of currently registered voters to determine a key number.
-A random start number shall be chosen. - (b) In those circumstances where the Court determines that the Selection and Qualification Processes of Jurors shall be handled by Automatic Data Processing Revised Code Section 2313.08 and .21, shall govern. - (c) The names shall be selected, in accordance with the key number furnished by the Court, from the certified list containing the names of all electors of the county. - (d) The eligible jurors shall be selected for the jury pool using procedures insuring random selection.
+A random start number shall be chosen. - (2) In those circumstance where the Court determines that the Selection and Qualification Process of Jurors shall be handled by Automatic Data Processing Revised Code Section 2313:08 and .21, shall govern. - (3) The names shall be selected, in accordance with the key number furnished by the Court, from the certified list containing the names of all electors of the County. - (4) The eligible jurors shall be selected for the jury pool using procedures insuring random selection.
 The identical procedure shall apply to the selection of Grand Jurors.